NormandDesmarais/GetCleanDataProject/CodeBook.md

 ###General comment
 + variable name starting with **Time** means that the value is time dependent.
 + variable name starting with **Frequency** means that the value is frequency dependent and was obtained after applying FFT over the corresponding Time dependent measurements.
-+ Jerk signal is the measure of change of acceleration with time, hence it is obtained as the derivative of acceleration with respect to time (units: m/s^3), or angulare acceleration with respect to time (units: radians/s^3).
++ Jerk signal is the measure of change of acceleration with time, hence it is obtained as the derivative of acceleration with respect to time, or angulare acceleration with respect to time.
-+ Magnitude stands for the length of the corresponding vector and has no unit.
++ Magnitude stands for the length of the corresponding vector.

 ###Subject_ID
 * **Original name**: The only variable of the files *subject_test.txt* and *subject_train.txt*.